Last updated on March 8th, 2026 at 12:50 am

 ✅ They have a sensitive stomach or digestive issues.

-✅ They are on a restricted diet recommended by your veterinarian.
+✅ They are on a prescription or restricted diet recommended by your veterinarian.

 Can Dogs Eat Other Seafood?